New Restaurants and Cafés That Just Opened Around Northern Virginia — Your 2026 Dining Guide

 Buyer Preference 79% of buyers rank walkability to restaurants/shops as important; 90% of millennial/Gen Z buyers would pay more for it (NAR)

-Walk Score Value Impact A 10-point increase in Walk Score can boost commercial property values by 5–8% (Urban Land Institute)
+Walk Score Value Impact A 10-point increase in Walk Score can boost commercial property values by 5 to 8% (Urban Land Institute)

 Transportation Savings Households in highly walkable areas spend an estimated 43% less on transportation costs (Urban Land Institute)